Agricultural Development Act

 Agricultural lands in use for agricultural purposes may apply for exemption of the land value incremental tax when they are transferred to natural persons.

-The arable lands of agricultural use that are transferred to farmers’ organizations, agricultural corporation and agricultural experimentation and research institutes in accordance with Articles 33 and 34, and are accorded with the needs of agricultural development, specific scales and other conditions, may apply for exemption of the land value incremental tax upon the approval of the competent authorities at City or county/municipality level.
+The arable lands of agricultural use that are transferred to farmers’ organizations, agricultural corporations and agricultural research and experiment institutes in accordance with Articles 33 and 34, and are accorded with the needs of agricultural development, specific scales and other conditions, may apply for exemption of the land value incremental tax upon the approval of the competent authorities at the county or municipality level.

 The said land taker exempted from the land value incremental tax as stated in the last two paragraphs, shall pay the land value incremental tax at next transfer, if within the period of his/her land ownership the land is found not used for agricultural purposes by the authorities concerned and not restored for agricultural uses within the period of limitation set by the authorities concerned, or if the land is restored for agricultural use within the official period of limitation but is found used for other purposes again later.